Zirias/xmoji/README.md

 * `backingStore` (no class): Use an offscreen pixmap for window contents and contents of scrollable areas.
 Disable this to save X server memory at the cost of visible flicker.
 Default: `1`.
+* `dpi` (no class): Use this resolution for calculating font sizes that are not given in pixels.
+Default: obtained from the primary screen.
 * `scrollBarWidth` (no class): Width in pixels for scroll bars.
   Default: `10`.
 * `scrollBarMinHeight` (no class): Minimum height in pixels for scroll